 When 2017 began, I didn’t really have any big plans for running besides doing my first half marathon, and doing both the Great Manchester Run and the Wigan 10k – as I had done years previously.
+I certainly didn’t plan on completing a race every month.
 As my birthday fell on a Sunday last year I figured why not try to find a race to do.
 Because yes, that’s what normal people do right?

 I managed to find the Blackburn Winter Warmer taking place on my 24th birthday (note my race number below!) and that was my first race of the year.
 The Wigan Half Marathon came next in March, and of course I’d already booked the Manchester one for May.
 So I figured, why not find one in April – and then every other month too?
 And that was it.
 I was doing a race a month.